randy-tarasevich/shoreline-web-solutions/src/content/posts/post-5.md

 The biggest barrier to AI adoption isn't the technology—it's knowing where to start and how to implement it properly.
 That's where working with a local technology partner makes all the difference.

-At Shoreline Web Solutions, we help Connecticut shoreline businesses implement practical AI solutions that integrate seamlessly with your existing website and operations.
+At Shoreline Web Solutions, we help businesses implement practical AI solutions that integrate seamlessly with your existing website and operations.
 Whether you need a customer service chatbot, automated review management, or custom AI tools for your specific industry, we handle the technical complexity so you can focus on the results.

 **Our approach:**